andresc44/UAV-simulation-fork/aer-course-project/readme.txt

 We created helper methods to modularize the code.
 There are 6 methods for k-means clustering steps, one method for getting target location form drone state and frame image, and one method to get the state of the frame from the state dataframe object.

+At the top of the lab3_main.py file, we have parameters to tune the image-processing, k-means clustering, and target format.
+We also specify the input/output directories there.
+There is also a parameter that specify whether to save the processed images or not.